emews/emews_tutorial_BO/README.md

 Setup
 ----

-After cloning this repository, the following setup is required to run these examples:

-Install EMEWS on your machine following the [quickstart instructions](https://jozik.github.io/emews_next_gen_tutorial_tests/#quickstart).
+After cloning this repository, the following setup is required to run these examples.
+More information on this setup can be found in the EMEWS tutorial [quickstart instructions](https://jozik.github.io/emews_next_gen_tutorial_tests/#quickstart).

 ### 1. Install Conda